pagkly/Zed/Investopedia3/Corporate Citizenship What You Should Know.md

 In 2010, the International Organization for Standardization (ISO) released a set of voluntary standards meant to help companies implement corporate social responsibility.

 Companies go through different stages during the process of developing corporate citizenship.
-Companies rise to the higher stages of corporate citizenship based on their capacity and credibility when supporting community activities, a strong understanding of community needs, and their dedication to incorporate citizenship within the [culture and structure of their company](https://www.investopedia.com/terms/o/organizational-structure.asp).
+Companies rise to the higher stages of corporate citizenship based on their capacity and credibility when supporting community activities, a strong understanding of community needs, and their dedication to incorporate citizenship within the [[culture and structure of their company]](https://www.investopedia.com/terms/o/organizational-structure.asp).

 ## The Development of Corporate Citizenship